What antibiotics treat Trichomoniasis?

 Prescription Medications

 Trichomoniasis usually does not resolve on its own; the infection tends to persist until the right treatment plan is followed.
 Treatment requires the consumption of antibiotics.
 But isn’t Trichomoniasis caused by a parasitic infection?
 Generally, the belief is that antibiotics are made specifically to counter bacterial colonization or infection.
-It is important to know that some non-bacterial protozoans also have a degree of resemblance with the bacterial structure, which makes them susceptible to antibiotic action.
-Upon assessment, the doctor may prescribe you either one of the antibiotics listed below
+It is important to know that some non-bacterial protozoans also have a degree of resemblance to the bacterial structure, which makes them susceptible to antibiotic action.
+Upon assessment, the doctor may give you one of the antibiotic prescriptions listed below:

-Antibiotics are not available OTC; moreover, in any case, it is recommended not to consume any antibiotics without consulting with a doctor first since antibiotics are specialized medicines that work solely against specific pathogens.
-Taking antibiotics at random without formal prescriptions could result in side effects or antibiotic resistance.
+Antibiotics are not available OTC; moreover, in any case, it is recommended not to consume any antibiotics without consulting a doctor first, since antibiotics are specialized medicines that work solely against specific pathogens.
+Taking antibiotics at random without a formal prescription could result in side effects or antibiotic resistance.

 Can I take antibiotics to treat Trichomoniasis during pregnancy?

 During pregnancy, the body undergoes substantial changes.
 Moreover, each pregnancy might be different from the other depending on multiple factors.
 Therefore, it is important to consult a medical professional before starting any kind of medication.
-At the same time, it is crucial that Trichomoniasis is treated promptly in expecting mothers since it increases the chance of preterm births and babies being born with low birth weight.
+At the same time, it is crucial that Trichomoniasis is treated promptly in pregnant women since it increases the chance of preterm births and babies being born with low birth weight.

 Metronidazole is usually not preferred in the first trimester; however, in certain situations, the doctor might deem it necessary to put you on a metronidazole course.
 In the second and third trimesters, doctors might prescribe metronidazole since it’s generally considered safer after the first trimester.